 Appointments with your child’s health care providers are changing, and new options may be around long after the coronavirus threat has passed.

-For Madeleine Wardell, APRN, pediatric nurse practitioner, the waiting room at Norton Children’s Medical Associates – Crestwood isn’t used much.
+For Madeleine Wardell, APRN, pediatric nurse practitioner, the waiting room at Norton Children’s Medical Group – Crestwood isn’t used much.
 Parents check their child in for their appointment from their cars and go directly to an exam room.

 Kupper A. Wintergerst, M.D., pediatric endocrinologist with Norton Children’s Endocrinology, affiliated with the UofL School of Medicine, has been able to provide ongoing care through virtual appointments for patients that he usually sees at the Wendy Novak Diabetes Center.
 Using Norton Telehealth, children with Type 1 and Type 2 diabetes, as well as other endocrine disorders, are able to receive the medical care and guidance they need without leaving their home.